voucherifyio/voucherify-php-sdk/docs/Api/LoyaltiesApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$campaign_id = 'campaign_id_example'; // string | Unique campaign ID of the loyalty program.
+$campaignId = 'campaignId_example'; // string | Unique campaign ID of the loyalty program.
-$loyalties_members_create_request_body = {"customer":"source_customer_1","metadata":{"year":2022},"channel":"postman","voucher":"KpzbHUY5"}; // \OpenAPI\Client\Model\LoyaltiesMembersCreateRequestBody | Provide details to whom the loyalty card should be assigned.
+$loyaltiesMembersCreateRequestBody = {"customer":"source_customer_1","metadata":{"year":2022},"channel":"postman","voucher":"KpzbHUY5"}; // \OpenAPI\Client\Model\LoyaltiesMembersCreateRequestBody | Provide details to whom the loyalty card should be assigned.
 You can choose to either specify the exact loyalty card code that you want to publish from existin (non-assigned) codes, or choose not to specify a voucher code.
 If you choose not to specify a code in the request paylaod, then the system will choose the next available voucher code available to be assigned to a customer.
 You can also include metadata in the request payload.
 This metadata will be assigned to the publication object, but will not be returned in the response to this endpoint.
 To see of publications (assignments of particular codes to customers) and publication metadata, use the List Publications endpoint.

 try {
-    $result = $apiInstance->addMember($campaign_id, $loyalties_members_create_request_body);
+    $result = $apiInstance->addMember($campaignId, $loyaltiesMembersCreateRequestBody);
     print_r($result);
 } catch (Exception $e) {
     echo 'Exception when calling LoyaltiesApi->addMember: ', $e->getMessage(), PHP_EOL;